Acerta/acerta-prod/README.md

 git clone https://github.com/Acerta/Acerta.github.io.git
 ```

-Copy all the files from the docs folder to replace the files from the Acerta.github.io repo.
+Copy all the files from the acerta-prod:docs folder to replace the old files in the Acerta.github.io repo.

-Commit and push the files to the repo.
+Commit and push the new files in the Acerta.github.io repo.

 The changes will be reflected in the main website shortly.